thieu1995/mealpy/README.md

 ### Documents
 * Group:
-    + Evolu: Evolutionary-based
+    + Evolutionary: Evolutionary-based
     + Swarm: Swarm-based
-    + Physic: Physics-based
+    + Physics: Physics-based
     + Human: Human-based
     + Bio: Biology-based
     + System: System-based (eco-system, immune-system, network-system, ...)
     + Math: Math-based
     + Music: Music-based
-    + Proba: Probabilistic based algorithm
+    + Probabilistic: Probabilistic based algorithm

-* Fake:
+    + Fake: Fake algorithms and fake papers (code proofs)
         + All algorithms in this library were implemented by me (my code).
 Including the original version (I read the paper and implement it).
 Some original papers are very unclear (parameters, equations, algorithm's flow) as I categories it to fake papers and algorithms (I have already checked carefully the paper, the related papers and searched for Matlab code or any programming code for it).
         + The results why I classify it to fake also explain in top of the algorithm file or in ChangeLog.md file.
         + Most of the algorithms have the Original version and Base version.
 The Base version is my modified version of the the algorithm, sometimes I change the flow, or how the new solution created/updated (equations) or remove some unnecessary parameters.
         + The category Type below is based on the performance of the Base version.
 (Base version can be Original version)

 * Version:
     + original: Taken exactly from the paper